harruff/Senior_Project_Repository/README.md

 # Senior_Project_Repository
-Project created by Ben Harruff
+Project created by Ben Harruff for Purdue University - Fort Wayne

 Proximal Policy Optimization, A2C style agent that can interact with StarCraft: Brood War environment scenarios.
 Uses SAIDA tools as a framework, and Keras/Tensorflow.